top of page

 Check local advisories from the National Weather Service.

-Plan Your Cruise from Port Canaveral
+Considering a Cruise from Port Canaveral?

 No matter where your sailing, I’ll ensure every detail—flights, transfers, stateroom selection, excursions—is managed beautifully.